5 Nailing Techniques Every DIYer Should Know

-Nail Size.
-A general rule of thumb is that to attach one piece of wood to another, you should use a nail that is three times the thickness of the piece being nailed.
+To attach one piece of wood to another, you should use a nail that is three times the thickness of the piece being nailed.
+Right?
 While that’s a good starting point, it isn’t the whole story.

 A little practice, experience, and, if you’re unsure, some experimentation on scrap pieces will tell you what you need to know in individual cases.

-Hammer Size.
-Choose your hammer properly, too, matching the weight and shape of the hammerhead to the job you are doing.
+When choosing your hammer, make sure that it matches the weight and shape of the hammerhead to the job you are doing.
 Small nails are a great deal easier to nail with lighter hammers, and large nails difficult to drive with small hammers.
 A well-balanced, 20-ounce, bell-faced hammer will perform the widest range of tasks.